 So instead of posting a Deep Space Sparkle Christmas art lesson, I’m posting my favorite finds for 2013.
 I look for projects that link to sites that offer tutorials so hopefully the links will stay active.

 1. This Nativity Scene is beautiful.
 Younger children can create this with the help of an adult while older kids would have the freedom to draw their own versions.
 This lesson has many homes.
-The image above was found on Housing a Forest, but she referenced Little Wonder Days.
+The image above was found on Housing a Forest.

 2. Christmas Card Collage from Arteascuola: Although this sample was create by an adult, I think children would love the collage format of this card.
 I could see children as young as four or five creating cute little snowmen or Santas.